ratatoskr-project/ratatoskr-tools/tutorials/readme.md

 This is an tutorial that teaches the user how to use the provided API.

+## Prerequisite

+Before this tutorial, it is required to compile retrieve the execution simulator file "./sim" from the ratatoskr/simulator repository.

 ## Network configuration

 Let's start with the network configuration.
 First, we create a config.ini file, which is a file to make up your simulation settings.
 In default, you will do a 4x4 Mesh simulation.
 You can change the settings yourself freely.